-ABC is a membership led charitable organisation with the aim of advancing and sharing the Caribbean art-form of Calypso in the UK and Europe.
+The Association of British Calypsonians is a membership led charitable organisation with the aim of advancing and sharing the Caribbean art-form of Calypso in the UK and Europe.
 The genre's modern off-shoot "soca" is also fast growing on the world music scene.

 We are always seeking new members.
 Whether you sing, spoken word, compose or play an instrument and want to explore the exciting sound of calypso, soca or fusion we would love to hear from you.

 If you are not musically inclined but want to learn about the culture there are other aspects such as carnival administration and event management you can support us with.

 Join ABC, learn the music, perform, travel, make new friends, have fun and develop your character!

 We are sad to inform that our Honorary President and a founding father of the Association, Ashton "Mighty Tiger" Moore, passed away on 25 January 2017.
 He will be sadly missed yet remembered for his significant contribution and promotion of the art that is Calypso from his birthplace Trinidad to here in the UK.
 His encore will take place on Wed 15 February 2017 at the All Saints Church, High Street, Houghton Regis, Bedfordshire, LU5 5BJ.
 RIP Tiger.